TouK/nussknacker-scenario-examples-library/README.md

 - `SCHEMA_REGISTRY_USER` - username used to authenticate with the Schema Registry API when creating schemas for Kafka topics
 - `SCHEMA_REGISTRY_PASSWORD` - password used to authenticate with the Schema Registry API when creating schemas for Kafka topics
 - `FLINK_SQL_GATEWAY_URL` - it contains the URL of the [Flink SQL Gateway](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/sql-gateway/overview/).
 You will need it when you want to run batch examples.
 It's used to create Flink tables and insert data.
+- `STOP_WHEN_NO_GENERATOR_OR_MOCK_ENABLED` - when set to `true`, the library service will stop if no data generators or mocks are enabled.
+This is useful for scenarios where you want the service to terminate after setup if there's no need for continuous data generation or mock services.
+Default is `false`.

 #### Used by the `designer` service